 Among the projects undertaken toward LEED certification, GFS implemented numerous energy savings measures to minimize the facility’s carbon footprint to the greatest extent possible.
 GFS features an impressive rainwater management system that collects rain and channels it into ponds on the property.
 Paved surfaces are made of permeable materials and a system of gravel beds filter rain water and return it to the local aquifer.

 This award marks several years’ work toward sustainability targets.
 The organization continues to examine ways to further optimize energy and water usage, minimize waste, and maximize recycling across its campus.
-Future initiatives include implementation of a 600-kW solar installation across the 75,000 square foot roof of the SJCA, anticipated to reduce electricity costs by approximately 90%.
+Additional initiatives include the 2019 implementation of a 667-kW solar installation across the 75,000 square foot roof of the SJCA, reducing electricity costs by approximately 90%.
+In 2021, the organization activated a 586-kw solar array atop its Motor Exhibits Building and Domestic Arts Building roofs.
 Additionally, GFS has partnered with GREENCROWN Energy Advisors and Direct Energy to ensure that 100% of the power consumed by Grounds For Sculpture and The Seward Johnson Atelier comes from renewable sources.
 This will be the equivalent of taking approximately 100 U.S. homes off the electric grid.
 By practicing sound environmental stewardship, GFS establishes a firm commitment to reducing its carbon footprint and supporting the health of the environment.